forrest79/phpgsql/docs/fluent.md

 Every condition (`WHERE`/`HAVING`/`ON`) are internally handled as the `Complex` object.
 With this, you can define really complex conditions connected with a logic `AND` or `OR`.
 One condition can be simple `string`, can have one argument with `=`/`IN`/`NULL`/`bool` detection or can have many arguments using `?` and parameters.

-Complex is a list of conditions that're all connected with `AND` or `OR`.
+Complex is a list of conditions that are all connected with `AND` or `OR`.
 The magic is, that condition can be also another complex with different type (`AND` or `OR`).

 Complex can be created with the static factory methods `Complex::createAnd(...)` or `Complex::createOr(...)`.
 The first argument can be an `array` with the condition list.
 New condition can be inserted with the `add(...)` method.